Frugalist Expense Reduction Guide

 Smart Money Decisions Based On Value

 Being frugal doesn’t mean buying the most inexpensive thing you can find.
 It’s about getting the most value for what you buy, and saving money on what you have to spend.
-Sometimes this involve sacrificing bells and whistles, and focusing on buying what you really need.
+Sometimes this involve sacrificing the bells and whistles, and focusing on buying what you really need.
 Here are some examples:

 Minimize Waste